 Several hormones regulate ENaC activity (e.g., aldosterone, vasopressin, angiotensin, insulin, rev. by (Verouti, Boscardin, Hummler & Frateschi, 2015)).
 Among them, the mineralocorticoid aldosterone acts on the principal cells in the ASDN (Fig. 6).
-Aldosterone is secreted by the adrenal gland in response to a small increase of K+ concentration in blood, or decrease of vascular volume, which activates the renin-angiotensin-aldosterone system, thereby maintaining the extracellular Na+ concentration and the blood pressure within physiological ranges (Bollag, 2014).
-Interestingly, independently of the renin-angiotensinaldosterone system, K^+ itself mediates aldosterone secretion from the adrenal gland (Williams, 2005).
-The genomic response to aldosterone has been extensively analyzed and occurs 4-24 hours following an aldosterone stimulus.
+Aldosterone is secreted by the adrenal gland in response to a small increase of K+ concentration in blood, or decrease of vascular volume, which activates the renin-angiotensin-aldosterone system, thereby maintaining the extracellular Na+ concentration and the blood pressure within a physiological range (Bollag, 2014).
+In addition to angiotensin II, potassium itself also serves as an independent mediator of aldosterone secretion from the adrenal gland (Williams, 2005).
+The genomic response to aldosterone in target tissues has been extensively analyzed and occurs 4-24 hours following an aldosterone stimulus.
 In this phase, aldosterone is translocated into the nucleus, where it binds to the mineralocorticoid receptor (MR), and stimulates further synthesis of "aldosterone-induced proteins" like ion transporting proteins, such as the α subunit of ENaC and the α 1 subunit of the Na+-K+-ATPase (Pearce, Soundararajan, Trimpert, Kashlan, Deen & Kohan, 2015).
 The rapid effects of aldosterone on target tissues are far less well understood and are still controversial, since they are coupled to MR or to a yet unidentified membrane-associated aldosterone receptor (Dooley, Harvey & Thomas, 2012).
-These non-genomic effects occur within minutes to 2h after aldosterone stimulus (Bollag, 2014).
-Thereby, the synthesis of ion transporter proteins is not required (Le Moellic et al., 2004).
+These non-genomic effects occur within minutes to 2h after the aldosterone stimulus (Bollag, 2014) and do not require synthesis of ion transporter proteins (Le Moellic et al., 2004).
 Aldosterone may activate the ERK1/2 MAPK cascade independently of MR (Rossol-Haseroth et al., 2004).
 Furthermore, activation of the PKC/protein kinase D signaling pathway through the c-Src-dependent trans-activation of the epidermal growth factor receptor may also contribute to early ENaC trafficking in response to aldosterone (Dooley, Harvey & Thomas, 2012).
 Thus, some of the early responses may potentiate the genomic effects of aldosterone through e.g., the phosphorylation of channels and/or transporters.